Quantum Tomography and Entanglement in Semi-Leptonic $h\to VV^*$ Decays at Higher Orders: Summary

 Higgs decays into electroweak gauge bosons, $h\to ZZ^*, WW^*$, provide a powerful probe of the Higgs sector through their angular correlations.
 In this work, we have presented a systematic analysis of angular observables and quantum tomography in semi-leptonic channels, $h\to \ell^+\ell^- q\bar q$ and $h\to \ell^\pm\nu_\ell q\bar q'$, extending previous studies of fully leptonic final states.
 At leading order and in the massless limit for the final state fermions, angular momentum and parity constrain the decay to depend on only two independent angular coefficients, leading to entanglement across the full phase space.
 Finite fermion masses and radiative corrections deform this structure, making their determination crucial for precision studies, new physics searches, and quantum information interpretations.

-At leading order, we identified kinematic regimes where fermion mass induced contributions beyond the two-qutrit description are enhanced, in particular scalar contributions from off-shell gauge bosons arising from their coupling to the fermion current.
-While these effects can be significant in inclusive hadronic configurations, especially in $h\to ZZ^*\to \ell^+\ell^- b\bar b$, they are mitigated by restricting the hadronic system to the near on-shell region, where the effective spin-1 description is restored and the two-qutrit picture holds to good accuracy.
+At leading order, we identified kinematic regimes where fermion mass-induced contributions beyond the two-qutrit description are enhanced.
+In particular, when the hadronically decaying boson is off-shell, its scalar component can couple to the massive fermion current.
+These effects can be significant in inclusive hadronic configurations, especially in $h\to ZZ^*\to \ell^+\ell^-b\bar b$, but are strongly suppressed by requiring the hadronic system to lie near the vector boson mass shell.
+In the $h\to\ell^+\ell^-q\bar q$ channels, the additional requirement $m_{\ell\ell}>20$ GeV suppresses a separate contribution in which the $q\bar q$ pair is produced directly through the charm or bottom Yukawa coupling, while the lepton pair arises from $Z/\gamma^*$ radiation off the quark line.
+With these selections, the two-qutrit picture holds to good accuracy.

 Including higher-order effects, we find that NLO QCD corrections induce moderate shifts in the dominant angular coefficients, at the few-percent level, reaching ${\cal O}(4\%)$ in $h\to WW^*$ and ${\cal O}(10\%)$ in $h\to ZZ^*$, and are further suppressed when using larger jet radii that better capture final state radiation.
 In contrast, NLO electroweak corrections introduce qualitatively new effects associated with non-factorizable contributions.
-These remain below ${\cal O}(4\%)$ in $h\to \ell^\pm\nu_\ell q\bar q'$, but can reach ${\cal O}(20\%)$ in $h\to \ell^+\ell^- q\bar q$.
+These remain below ${\cal O}(4\%)$ in $h\to \ell^\pm\nu_\ell q\bar q'$, but can reach ${\cal O}(70\%)$ in $h\to \ell^+\ell^- q\bar q$.
 This pattern is consistent with fully leptonic analyses, where the $h\to WW^*$ channel remains comparatively stable~\cite{Goncalves:2025xer}, while $h\to ZZ^*$ displays larger corrections~\cite{Goncalves:2025mvl,DelGratta:2025qyp,Grossi:2024jae,DelGratta:2025xjp}.
-Remarkably, whereas higher-order effects can challenge the two-qutrit interpretation in fully leptonic $h\to e^+e^-\mu^+\mu^-$ decays, their impact in semi-leptonic channels remains comparatively mild.
+The kinematic selections introduced to suppress the quark mass contributions also improve the stability of the higher-order reconstruction.
+At NLO EW, the near on-shell requirement on the hadronic system suppresses non-resonant box- and pentagon-diagram contributions, while increasing the lower threshold on $m_{\ell\ell}$ further reduces the negative eigenvalues for the reconstructed density matrix $\rho$ and the Frobenius distance $|\rho^{\rm proj}-\rho|_F/|\rho|_F$ in the $ZZ^*$ channels.
+Analogous selections improve the stability of the fully leptonic $h\to e^+e^-\mu^+\mu^-$ reconstruction at NLO EW, but remain insufficient to recover a robust effective two-qutrit description~\cite{Goncalves:2025mvl,Goncalves:2025xer}.

 Looking ahead, the increased data sets at the High-Luminosity LHC will enable precise measurements of angular correlations across multiple Higgs decay channels.
 In this regime, angular coefficients, such as those defined through the multipole expansion presented here, are expected to play an increasingly central role as precision observables, providing a direct interface between experiment and theory and offering sensitivity to both new physics effects and quantum information observables.
 Our results contribute to establishing the theoretical control for such analyses in semi-leptonic final states in the $h\to VV^*$ channels.